garrandall/popular-music-data/tracks/run-leona-lewis.md

 Louder, louder
 And we'll run for our lives
 I can hardly speak, I understand
-Why you can't raise your voice to say, ooh
+Why you can't raise your voice to say, oh